-Image 1: Range Layouts
+Image 1: Range Layout (AC version of image)

 In the Elimination Rounds, target butts are to be arranged in closely set pairs.

 For the Olympic and Compound Match Rounds a practice field shall be made available alongside the competition field, where athletes still in the competition may practice during the Elimination and Finals Round.